apcurium/resxible/README.md

 - Where can I find an eample?

-##But... it doesn't support resxible or I found a bug
+##But resxible doesn't support XYZ or I found a bug
 Don't hesitate to create an [issue](https://github.com/apcurium/amp-tool/issues) or better, fork it and send us a pull request!